Deathmaze 5000

 Deathmaze 5000 is set in a five floor building with over 500 locations.
 Like many adventure games, the ability to create detailed maps is a crucial skill for completing the game.
 Somewhat surprisingly, basic knowledge of the epic poem Beowulf is also quite helpful.

-Solving the game is very difficult: according to Med Systems Software only two people outside of their staff were known to have successfully completed it by December 20, 1980.
+Solving the game is very difficult: according to Med Systems Software only two people outside of their staff had successfully completed it by December 20, 1980.

 Instructions